haiderali-cmyk/distilled_miniLM_it/README.md

 clean_mc4_it_sentence_chunks_latest.csv → final processed sentence-level dataset.

+### Usage on Local Data

+To use it on local dataset please add path of .csv file in .config.yaml file.
+After that run python pipeline.pt --config _PATH_TO_CONFIG_FILE_

 ## Download Preprocessed Data
 You can also download preprocessed data by clicking on below link: https://drive.google.com/file/d/1qw9k9Rm9w20X0KEpc53MUp9oVGDJ8Vfx/view?usp=drive_link